matthewpalmer/json-tape/README.md

 Look at the following command specified using `json_asm` and the `plain_text_delimiters` log format

 ```
-add:results[0]:weight:results[0].weight:2
+add:/results/0/weight:/results/0/weight:2
 ```

 - `add` is the action, i.e. the opcode
-- `results[0]` through to `2` are the arguments passed to the `json_asm.add()` function
-- `results[0]` and `weight` provide the location to which the result should be stored (L-values need to be specified with the path to the parent object separate from the property to set so that we can reliably find the object to mutate, while R-values are specified with the full path, i.e. `results[0]:weight` for the L-value, `results[0].weight` for the R-value)
+- `/results/0/weight` is the lvalue, i.e. where we should store the result
-- `results[0].weight` and `2` are the operands for `add`. `json_asm` will dereference pointers and convert values to their true JavaScript object as necessary.
+- `/results/2/weight` and `2` are the operands for `add`. `json_asm` will dereference pointers
-	String literal operands need to be wrapped in quotes—unquoted strings are treated as pointers
+- String literal operands need to be wrapped in quotes—unquoted strings are treated as pointers